bdm1981/roomRequest-Spark-Bot/README.md

 # Installation Instructions
 * Deploying to Heroku (fastest way to test this out!)
 * Installing in your own nodejs environment

+# Support
+If you run into a problem, please raise and issue here.
+If you make a change that would be helpful for others, please submit a pull request.